FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

-    Given an array of integers, find two numbers such that they add up to a specific target number.
+    Given an array of integers, return indices of the two numbers such that they add up to a specific target.
-    The function twoSum should return indices of the two numbers such that they add up to the target, where index1 must be less than index2.
-Please note that your returned answers (both index1 and index2) are not zero-based.

     You may assume that each input would have exactly one solution.

-    Input: numbers={2, 7, 11, 15}, target=9
-    Output: index1=1, index2=2
+    Example:
+    Given nums = [2, 7, 11, 15], target = 9,

+    Because nums[0] + nums[1] = 2 + 7 = 9,
+    return [0, 1].

+    UPDATE (2016/2/13):
+    The return format had been changed to zero-based indices.
+Please read the above updated description carefully.

 ## 2. Add Two Numbers